Gaming Headset vs. Headphones + Mic: Which is better in 2022?

 Unidirectional, Bi-directional or Omni-directional mics

 A bi-directional mic sometimes called a Figure 8, is a type of mic that picks up sound from the front and back equally but, nothing from the sides.
-In gaming, bi-directional mics are preferred as they sound transmitted is rich than a unidirectional mic.
+In gaming, bi-directional mics are preferred as the sound transmitted is richer than a unidirectional mic.

 With omnidirectional mics, the mic records everything in a 360 degrees pattern.
 An omnidirectional mic could come in handy if you are constantly changing your position while gaming.
 Omnidirectional mics would not be good if used in a noisy environment because they record everything.